Cooling effect of clouds ‘underestimated’ by climate models, says new study

 The impact of clouds on global temperature is a complex area of research that scientists have been working on for decades.

-In a Carbon Brief guest post published in 2018, Prof Ellie Highwood – professor of climate physics in the Department of Meteorology at the University of Reading and president of the Royal Meteorology Society – explains how clouds can affect global temperatures:
+In a Carbon Brief guest post published in 2018, Prof Ellie Highwood – professor of climate physics in the Department of Meteorology at the University of Reading – explains how clouds can affect global temperatures:

 “Low, bright clouds have a largely cooling influence because they reflect sunlight away from the Earth’s surface.
 High, thin clouds composed of ice crystals are more or less transparent to sunlight, but do absorb outgoing infrared radiation, re-emitting a small fraction and, thereby, warming the planet.
 What makes things even more complicated is that, in most places, there are multiple layers of cloud at any one time.”